-(ba) All subsequent registrations approved under this Division shall be valid for a period of one year from the date of their issuance.
+(a) All registrations approved under this Division shall be valid for a period of one year from the date of their issuance.

-(eb) A new registration shall be considered required if a change in ownership, trade name or transfer occurs prior to the expiration of the current registration.
-The new landlord, owner, or registrant of the premise or rental unit shall have 30 days from the date the change of ownership occurred to file a new registration with the City of San Marcos and pay the applicable fee.
+(b) A new registration shall be required if a change in ownership, trade name or transfer occurs prior to the expiration of the current registration.
+The new landlord, owner, or registrant of the premises or rental unit shall have 30 days from the date the change occurred to file a new registration with the City and pay the applicable fee.

-(dc) If the registrant has received notice of violation of any law or regulation including enforcement action under a current registration, thean application for renewal shall include a copy of the notice.
+(c) If the registrant has received notice of violation of any law or regulation including enforcement action under a current registration, an application for renewal shall include a copy of the notice.

-(ed) Upon receipt of an application for renewal of the registration, the director may deny the renewal if there is reasonable cause to believe that:
+(d) Upon receipt of an application for renewal of the registration, the director may deny the renewal if there is reasonable cause to believe that: